Particular/docs.particular.net/transports/sqs/configuration-options_source_sqs_[4,).partial.md

 **Mandatory**

-**Default**: `AWS SDK`.
+**Default**: `AWS SDK`

 By default the endpoint uses the SDK to retrieve the default AWS region from the `AWS_REGION` environment variable.

-This is the Amazon Web Services [Region](https://docs.aws.amazon.com/general/latest/gr/rande.html) in which to access the SQS service.
-Must be a valid [AWS region code](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-regions-availability-zones.html#concepts-available-regions).
+This is the [Amazon Web Services Region](https://docs.aws.amazon.com/general/latest/gr/rande.html) in which to access the SQS service.
+The value must be a valid [AWS region code](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-regions-availability-zones.html#concepts-available-regions).

 **Example**: To manually control the region, specify